 The 21st century has brought with it unprecedented access to information through various media sources.
 This presents an amazing opportunity for students to explore contemporary topics with an eye toward critical discernment of sources, and the agendas and motives behind them.
 This course will actively explore complex issues in our contemporary society through the prism of history.
 Topics include: globalism and nationalism, bias in media, the Culture War, economic trends of the modern world, and major social issues and their change over time.
 In order to become better-informed citizens, students will practice evaluating various sources of media and bias.
 This will be accomplished in a variety of ways including socratic seminar, project-based learning, and facilitated debates and oral presentations.
-This course is a semester class.
+This course is a semester class and is paired with Accounting CP (Course #2460).

-MATHEMATICS ELECTIVES
+MATHEMATICS